Research

 Overview

-The cellular diversity of the human brain is immense, which is generated through evolutionarily conserved developmental mechanisms.
-The system is robust enough to create functional masterpiece; yet is susceptible to failure that may lead to cognitive dysfunction
+The cellular diversity of the human brain is immense, which is generated through evolutionarily conserved developmental mechanisms that are well-timed.
+The system is robust enough to create functional masterpiece; yet is susceptible to failure that may lead to cognitive dysfunction or malignant growth

 Research

-We study the molecular and cellular mechanisms underlying the functional diversity of the adult reward system, cell fate choices leading to its development and how these are affected in autism spectrum disorder.
+We study the molecular and cellular mechanisms underlying the functional diversity of the adult reward system, cell fate choices leading to its development and how these are linked to the progression of time.
 For this, we use state-of-the art single cell RNA/epigenome sequencing techniques, CRISPR-mediated gene inactivation, mouse genetics, bioengineered organoids and computational tools to run multidisciplinary, collaborative projects

 Ongoing research can be described in three questions: